-Pakistan police enter Imran Khan’s residence in Lahore - reports
+Pakistan police enter Imran Khan’s Lahore residence ‘after bulldozing main gate’

 Journalist Ihtisham Ul Haq tweeted: “Police started beating Khan’s workers and personal house staff at his residency at Zaman Park.”

+News outlet NDTV reported that the police “bulldozed the main gate” and asked Mr Khan’s party workers to disperse.
+They also took a “number of PTI (Pakistan Tehreek-e-Insaf) workers into custody”.

-Earlier, Mr Khan told Reuters that he formed a committee to lead his Pakistan Tehreek-e-Insaf (PTI) party if he is arrested.
+Earlier, Mr Khan told Reuters that he formed a committee to lead his party if he is arrested.

 The former cricket legend led country-wide protests after his ouster from power last year and has had a spate of cases registered against him.
 The police unsuccessfully tried to arrest him last week, leading to intense clashes with his party workers.